International Events

 This site provides you with an even greater ability to network with chapter members, upload photos, share documents, participate in chapter discussions, and learn about chapter events.

 Curious about the many pathways nursing can take you?
 Join us for our upcoming webinar series designed to inform, inspire, and empower our chapter members.
-On February 23 and March 30, dynamic nurse leaders will share real-world insights, practical strategies, and lessons learned from their professional journeys.
+On March 30, dynamic nurse leaders will share real-world insights, practical strategies, and lessons learned from their professional journeys.
 Whether you are exploring new opportunities, considering entrepreneurship, or simply eager to stay connected with innovative trends in nursing, these sessions are for you.
 Come ready to learn, ask questions, and be inspired your next professional breakthrough may begin with this conversation.
+And yes, we will have door prizes!!!!

 "Nurse Chat Series"